Table of Contents

 Then, companies must also face the changing tastes and preferences of consumers.
 It also affects consumer interest in buying products.

 Take the increasing public awareness of health and the environment as an example.
-It’s getting more and more popular lately.
+It’s becoming increasingly popular lately.
 As a result, many consumers shift demand to products they consider safe for the environment and health.
 In this case, the company can offer added value by offering environmentally friendly products.
 Producing organic food is another way to add value.

 Michael Porter provides useful insights into how companies can add value.
 He presents the value chain concept to explain where companies can do it.
 He grouped company activities into two categories: primary activities and support activities.